knshen/JSearcher/README.md

 * Crawl with multiple threads in a single node
 * Crawl with multiple nodes
 * Download binary data like images and pdf files
-* Data persistency£º3 built-in approaches in total: Mysql£¬MongoDB£¬ElasticSearch.
+* Data persistencyï¿½ï¿½3 built-in approaches in total: Mysqlï¿½ï¿½MongoDBï¿½ï¿½ElasticSearch.
 You can customize your own data persistency approach
 * Configure proxy servers

 # Installation